-Government Decision no. 878/2005, Article 1 (1) on public access to environmental information "ensure the right of access to environmental information held by or for the public authorities and sets the conditions, basic terminology and ways of exercising this right".
+GD no.878/2005, as amended, Article 1 (1) on public access to environmental information "ensure the right of access to environmental information held by or for the public authorities and sets the conditions, basic terminology and ways of exercising this right".

-Ministerial Order No. 1182/2002 establishes the methodology for managing and providing environmental information held by the environmental public authorities.
-Government Decision no. 878/2005 is the special normative act that regulates access to environmental information and is complementary with the provisions of Law No. 544/2001 which, mentions in Article 15, that the access of mass media to public interest information is guaranteed and that the collection and dissemination of information by the mass media is a concrete way of guaranteeing the right of the citizens to access to any such public information.
+MO No.2715/2024 establishes the methodology for managing and providing environmental information held by the environmental public authorities.

+GD no.878/2005, as amended, is the special normative act that regulates access to environmental information and is complementary with the provisions of Law No.544/2001, as amended, which, mentions in Article 15, that the access of mass media to public interest information is guaranteed and that the collection and dissemination of information by the mass media is a concrete way of guaranteeing the right of the citizens to access to any such public information.
 The public authorities have the obligation to organise regular press conferences periodically and to disseminate public interest information, usually once per month.